ISL-INTELLIGENT-SYSTEMS-LAB/objDetection-refactor/experiment_steps.md

 pip install -r requirements_client.txt
 ```

 Using the client collection device (turtlebot or testbed), ensure that you are on the same network by pinging.
 If not on the network, join the network.
 Then, ssh into the client and follow similar steps to environment creation above.
+Install pyzed according to step 4 of step 3 in README.md.

 ```bash
 ping 192.168.0.45